Chemical Engineering BSCHE / Chemical Engineering MSCHE

 About the Program

-The BS/MS program allows students to develop technical depth and breadth in their professional and related area, which enhances their professional productivity, whether in industry or as they proceed to the PhD.
+The BS/MS is an accelerated degree program that provides academically qualified students the opportunity to develop technical depth and breadth in their major and an additional complementary related area, earning two diplomas (BS and MS) within the typical duration of earning the bachelor's degree alone.
+Students develop technical depth and breadth, which enhances their professional productivity, whether in industry or as they proceed to the PhD.
 The undergraduate courses provide the necessary, prerequisite understanding and skills for the graduate studies in the later years of the program.
 BS/MS students take graduate courses that delve deeper into the fundamentals of chemical engineering in the graduate core courses and gain knowledge and exposure to advanced applications through diverse graduate technical electives, all alongside the PhD and MS students participating in our robust research enterprise.

 Program Educational Objectives